RutaTang/Bloguer/README.md

 1. Make sure you are in the project path
 2. `cd client`
 3. Find `.env` and change all the information there based on your case
-4. Run `npm build` and it will generate bundled one in the `dist` folder
+4. Run `npm install && npm build` and it will generate bundled one in the `dist` folder
 5. Upload the `dist` folder to IPFS
 6. Frontend Deployment Done~